You are here: NTLawHbk » NTLawHandbook » ChildWelfare

 Children's Court

-The Children's Court hears and determines all the applications made under the Care and Protection of Children's Act 2009 (NT) (CaPoCA).
-The court is made up of a single judge and cases can be heard at Local Courts in the NT.
-The court in Darwin is separate from the main Local Court.
+The Children's Court hears and determines all the applications made under the CPC Act.
+The court is made up of a single Local Court judge and cases can be heard at Local Courts in the NT.
+The court in Darwin is physically separated from the main Local Court building.

 The aim of court proceedings is to create an appropriate judicial process for safeguarding the wellbeing of children.
-The court must regard the best interests of a child as being the paramount consideration when making orders for children.
-It must also give priority to the rights of a child if they conflict with the rights of an adult.
+The court must regard the best interests of a child as being the paramount consideration when making orders for children (CPC Act, s 90).
+It must also give priority to the rights of a child if they conflict with the rights of an adult (CPC Act, s 90(2)).

 The Children's Court is a closed court.
 Only parties to the proceedings may be present in court.
 Permission from the court is needed for other persons to be present.
-Proceedings are conducted with as little formality and legal technicality as the circumstances allow and subject to the directions of the court, it is not bound by the rules of evidence.
+Proceedings are conducted with as little formality and legal technicality as the circumstances allow and subject to the directions of the court, it is not bound by the rules of evidence (CPC Act, s 93).

 Applications to the Children's Court